upspin/upspin/doc/security.md

 ciphertext.

-A username list {U} is assembled including Bob, Alice, and any others granted read access to items in the pathname's directory.
+A username list {U} is assembled including Bob, Alice, and any others granted read access to items in the path name's directory.
 Alice looks up each of the username's public key P(U) from (a local cache of) a centralized `KeyServer` running at `key.upspin.io`.
 Alice wraps *dkey* for each reader, annotated with a hash of that user's public